rachelrly/graphql-bookshelf-client/README.md

 GraphQL Bookshelf displays data about books from a GraphQL [API](https://github.com/Rachanastasia/graphql-bookshelf-api).
 This project was made to expolore working with GraphQL in a full-stack project.

-This is the repository for the client, using React and Apollo.
+This is the repository for the client, using React and Apollo Client.

 View the repository for the Express/GraphQL API [here](https://github.com/Rachanastasia/graphql-bookshelf-api).